yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 To achieve the latter, TLS 1.3 defines the `compress_certificate` extension in
 {{?RFC8879}}.
 See also {{Section 5 of RFC8879}} for security and privacy considerations associated with its use.
-To clarify, CRIME-style attacks on TLS compression do not apply to certificate compression.
+For clarity, CRIME-style attacks on TLS compression do not apply to certificate compression.

 Due to the strong likelihood of middlebox interference,